 Concrete shall have a slump of 150 to 180 mm.
-When approved by the Contract Administrator in writing, admixtures may be used.
-Where the liner is to be withdrawn, sufficient retarder shall be added to prevent arching of concrete during liner withdrawal and to prevent setting of concrete until after the liner is withdrawn.
+Admixtures may be used to prevent arching of concrete during liner withdrawal and to prevent setting of concrete until after the liner is withdrawn.

 903.05.07 Precast Concrete Piles